OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 # 1. Fork a repo that has issues labeled SpringCleaining'

-* then follow the normal GithubFlow: Fork, Clone, Push, Create a Pull Request to the master
+* then follow the normal GithubFlow: Fork, Clone, Push, Create a Pull Request to master of the original repo.

 * the Maintainer will review, and hopefully merge :-)

-# 2. How Do i know my contribution is ready to be accepted?
+# 2. How do i know my contribution is ready to be accepted?

 * Better Code Hub will help you: your commits will be evaluated for compliance with these 10 guidelines for building maintainable software